Race and crime in the United Kingdom: Under s.1 Police and Criminal Evidence Act 1984

+Under s.60 of the Criminal Justice and Public Order Act 1994

 Stop and searches can also be conducted under Section 60 of the Criminal Justice and Public Order Act 1994.
 These searches are designed to deal with the threat of violence.
 Comparative analysis by researchers at the London School of Economics and the Open Society Justice Initiative has shown that, in England and Wales in 2008/09, black people were 26 times more likely to be stopped and searched than whites.
 Asian people were 6.3 times more likely to be stopped and searched than whites.
 The OSI researchers stated that these figures highlighted that Britain had the widest "race gap" in stop-and-searches that they had uncovered internationally.
 Ben Bowling, a professor of criminal justice at King's College London, commented on the analysis, stating:

 The police are making greater use of a power that was only ever meant to be used in exceptional circumstances and lacks effective safeguards.
 This leaves room for increased stereotyping which is likely to alienate those communities which are most affected.

-There is strong evience that, once stopped and searched, black people are no more likely than whites to be arrested, suggesting that they are disproportionately targeted.
-Black individuals who are arrested through stop and search are less likely to have further action taken against them (charged or cautioned), it is argued by Phillips and Brown that this would suggest the evidence used to amount to reasonable suspicion for the stop and search was weaker, as the arrest usually leads to nothing more.